 Hello!
 I am a PhD student in the programming languages and software engineering group at the University of Washington in Seattle.
 I am interested in a wide range of topics in this field, and my advisor is Michael Ernst.

 I graduated from Harvey Mudd College in 2012 with a degree in computer science.
-Before joining UW I worked as a software engineer at a startup called Quixey.
-In 2015 I spent a summer working with Satish Chandra at Samsung Research America.
+Before joining UW I worked as a software engineer at Quixey.
+In 2015 I spent a summer working with Satish Chandra and others at Samsung Research America.

 High-performance data structures are at the heart of many applications.
 In our PLDI 2016 paper we describe how to generate complex data structure implementations from high-level specifications.
 Cozy (our implementation of these techniques) is available online.